Bringing people and organisations together to build a better Oxford.

 • Spread the word – share this page with anyone you know who might have an idea or could make something amazing happen, with a little support.

-• Apply for funding - by the 14th April 23!
+• Apply for funding - Submit your idea by the 6th June on the button below.
+If you aren’t in time for our current round we hope to run further grant rounds - keep an eye on this page!
 Click the button below to fill out a form and let us know your idea.
 We will be in touch!
-If you would rather apply by video then please send a video to [email protected].
+Or send any questions to [email protected].

 • Donate to the fund and be part of this exciting work to put funding decisions in the hands of local people.